NJUGUNA-png/NJUGUNA-png/README.md

 # Hi, I'm Brian Njoroge 👋

 I'm an upcoming software engineer with a passion for building beautiful and functional web applications.
-I specialize in front-end development and have a strong foundation in HTML, CSS, JS, React and Git.
+I specialize in front-end development and have a strong foundation in HTML, CSS, JS, React and Git .
 I'm always eager to learn new technologies and improve my skills to create impactful projects.
 I'm currently improving my knowledge in Python and SQL.

 ## 🛠 Tools & Technologies